jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 End of assembler dump.
 ```

-It might not be completely obvious where the function starts, but given the call to win that we added to stop the
+It might not be completely obvious where the function starts, but given the call to `win` that we added to stop the
-compiler from removing the function altogether was inside an if-statement, it is reasonable that the function would
+compiler from removing the function altogether was inside an `if`-statement, it is reasonable that the function would
 be at the target of some conditional jump instruction (`je` in line <+161> here): it is at line <+178>, starting with
-a NOP instruction.
-Skipping the NOP, we can use line <+179> or address `0x00000000004925d3` as target.
+a `NOP` instruction.
+Skipping the `NOP`, we can use line <+179> or address `0x00000000004925d3` as target.

 So let's update the exploit code to use the correct padding and the target address: